Mozaffar ad-Din Shah Qajar: Biography

-Additionally, in order to manage the costs of the state and his extravagant personal lifestyle Mozzafar ad-din Shah decided to sign many concessions, providing foreigners with monopolistic control of various Persian industries and markets.
-One example was the D'Arcy Oil Concession.
+Additionally, in order to manage the costs of the state and his extravagant personal lifestyle Mozaffar ad-din Shah decided to sign many concessions, providing foreigners with monopolistic control of various Persian industries and markets.
+One example was the D'Arcy Concession.

 Widespread fears amongst the aristocracy, educated elites, and religious leaders about the concessions and foreign control resulted in some protests in 1906.
 These resulted in the Shah accepting a suggestion to create a Majles (National Consultative Assembly) in October 1906, by which the monarch's power was curtailed as he granted a constitution and parliament to the people.
 He died of a heart attack 40 days after granting this constitution and was buried in Imam Husayn Shrine in Kerbala.

 Personality and health

 The responsibilities of leading such a dysfunctional and possibly unstable nation were not suitable for Mozaffar ad-Din Shah's character and demeanor.
 He was hesitant, introverted, erratic, as well as sentimental and prone to superstition.
 His "nervous disposition" was described by several people who knew him well.
 Mozaffar ad-Din Shah had hypochondria due to having health issues since he was young.
 He had a number of illnesses, including a weak heart, but his most severe problem was a chronic kidney infection.
 Despite this, he enjoyed riding, hunting, and shooting, just as well as his ancestors.

 According to the modern Iranian historian Abbas Amanat, Mozaffar ad-Din Shah "possessed neither his father’s panache nor his political skills to pull strings at the court and the divan, or to play the competing European powers off one another to his own advantage.
 He was a man of gentle disposition, with an earnest desire to open up the country to social and educational reforms."
 The British diplomat Mortimer Durand, who was well-acquainted with both shahs, wrote that Mozaffar ad-Din Shah "is more amiable than his father but he is weak and easily misled".